Helpful suggestions for writing your response to the application essay question, “Why do you seek to join Teach For America?”

 January 7, 2019

-On average, you can expect to spend about one to two hours on this application step, from start to finish.
-Don’t let it hold you back from submitting your application—follow our pointers to develop your written response.
+On average, you can expect to spend about one to two hours on this application question, from start to finish.
+However, don’t let it hold you back from submitting your application—follow our pointers to develop your written response.

 1. DO YOUR HOMEWORK